Skip to content

 False

 Goldfish have memory spans measured in months, not seconds.
-Research has demonstrated that goldfish can learn to navigate mazes, recognize individuals, respond to trained signals, and retain these learned behaviors for extended periods.
+Multiple controlled experiments have shown that goldfish can learn to navigate mazes, recognize handlers, respond to trained cues, and retain these learned behaviors for extended periods, directly contradicting the popular three-second memory myth.

 Goldfish only grow to the size of their tank